Tennessee Court Records

 How do I File a Claim in a Tennessee Small Claims Court?

-Interested parties can file a small claims action in Tennessee if the monetary damages involved does not exceed $25,000.
-However, the state has a dollar limit for small claims courts, depending on the county’s population.
-Typically, the court awards a maximum amount of $15,000 in a county that has below 700,000 occupants.
-Claimants are to file a small claims action at the General Sessions Courts in the county that the defendant resides or the cause of action occurred.
+Interested parties can file a small claims action in Tennessee if the monetary damages involved do not exceed $25,000.
+However, depending on the county's population, the state has a dollar limit for small claims courts.
+Typically, the court awards a maximum amount of $15,000 in a county that has below 700,000 inhabitants.
+Claimants are to file a small claims action at the General Sessions Courts in the county where the defendant resides or the cause of action occurred.
 Claimants can visit the clerk’s office and obtain a Statement of Claim form and a

 Do I Need a Small Claims Lawyer?